Infinite root stacks and quasi-coherent sheaves on logarithmic schemes: Introduction

-Suppose that $X$ is a fine and saturated logarithmic scheme, in the sense of Kato (see \cite{kato2,kato,ogus}).
+Suppose that $X$ is a fine and saturated logarithmic scheme, in the sense of Kato.
 There have been at least two attempts to produce a topological space, or a Grothendieck topology, that captures the ``logarithmic geometry'' of $X$.

 The first is for schemes of finite type over $\CC$ (or more generally log-analytic spaces), the so called Kato--Nakayama space $X^{\log}$, introduced in \cite{kato-nakayama} (see also \cite{ogus}).
+In simple cases, this is obtained as a ``real oriented blowup'' of $X$, along the locus where the log structure is concentrated.

+In a different direction, one would like to have analogues of the étale and fppf site for a logarithmic scheme.
+There are natural notions of étale and flat map between logarithmic schemes; however, they turn out to be too inclusive, and yield sites that are much too large. {For example, the log geometric version of blowups are \'etale in the logarithmic sense, and although the topologies obtained by allowing such maps to be coverings have been used for some purposes (see for example \cite{niziol-k-theory}), it is often better to restrict the allowed coverings to maps that do not change the geometry of the space in such a drastic way}.

-Also, Kato has associated with $X$ two sites $X\ket$ and $X\kfl$, called respectively the Kummer-étale and the Kummer-flat site; the first works well in characteristic~$0$ and for studying $l$-adic cohomologies, while the second is more suited for positive characteristic.
-The two constructions are related: for example, if $X$ is of finite type over $\CC$ and $F$ is a constructible sheaf in the Kummer-étale topology, the cohomology of $F$ equals the cohomology of its pullback to $X^{\log}$ (\cite[Theorem~0.2(1)]{kato-nakayama}).
-In particular, coherent sheaves on Kato's Kummer flat site $X\kfl$ have been used to define the $K$-theory of $X$ in \cite{hagihara,niziol-k-theory}.
+The correct notions are those of Kummer-étale and Kummer-flat maps, introduced by Kato.
+They allow to associate with $X$ two sites $X\ket$ and $X\kfl$, called respectively the Kummer-étale and the Kummer-flat site; the first works well in characteristic~$0$ and for studying $l$-adic cohomologies, while the second is more suited for positive characteristic.
+Coherent sheaves on Kato's Kummer flat site $X\kfl$ have been used to define the $K$-theory of $X$ in \cite{hagihara,niziol-k-theory}.

+These two constructions are related: for example, if $X$ is of finite type over $\CC$ and $F$ is a constructible sheaf in the Kummer-étale topology, the cohomology of $F$ equals the cohomology of its pullback to $X^{\log}$ (\cite[Theorem~0.2(1)]{kato-nakayama}).